TERMS OF SERVICE (SAAS)

 12. Term and Termination

 12.1.
 Term.
-This Agreement will be effective upon the Effective Date and shall remain in force during the applicable Subscription Term of the SaaS Products or unless or until terminated by either Party pursuant to this Section.
-Prior to the end of the Subscription Term, Customer may contact CyberArk to extend the term of their Subscription Term for the period stated in any such agreed upon renewal Order.
+This Agreement will be effective upon signature by both Parties and shall remain in force during the applicable Subscription Term of the SaaS Products unless or until terminated by either Party pursuant to this section.

-12.3.
-Termination for Cause.
-Either Party may terminate this Agreement immediately upon notice to the other Party if the other Party: (i) materially breaches this Agreement and fails to remedy such breach within thirty (30) days after receiving written notice of the breach from the other Party, or (ii) commences bankruptcy or dissolution proceedings, has a receiver appointed for a substantial part of its assets, or ceases to operate in the ordinary course of business.
-In addition, a Party may terminate this Agreement, in whole or in part, or cease provision of SaaS Products if required to comply with applicable law or regulation, and such termination will not constitute a breach of this Agreement by the terminating Party.
+12.2.
+Termination.
+Either Party may terminate this Agreement immediately upon notice to the other Party if the other Party: (i) materially breaches this Agreement and fails to remedy such breach within thirty (30) days after receiving written notice of the breach from the other Party; or (ii) commences bankruptcy or dissolution proceedings, has a receiver appointed for a substantial part of its assets or ceases to operate in the ordinary course of business.
+In addition, a Party may terminate this Agreement, a SOW, or an Order , in whole or in part, or cease provision of the SaaS Products if required to comply with applicable law or regulation, and such termination will not constitute a breach of this Agreement by the terminating Party.
+CyberArk reserves the right to suspend Customer’s access to the applicable SaaS Products upon 30 days’ written notice to Customer if: (a) an invoice is more than sixty (60) days past due; or (b) if there is an uncured material breach of this Agreement.
+CyberArk will promptly reinstate Customer’s access and use of the SaaS Products/provision of the Professional Services once the issue has been resolved.
+Upon termination or expiration of the Agreement or an Order, (x) any accrued rights and obligations will survive; (y) all outstanding fees and other charges under the Agreement or Order (as applicable) will become immediately due and payable, and (z) Customer will have no further right to access or use the applicable SaaS Products or professional services.
+If Customer is converting its perpetual on-premise software licenses to a SaaS Product, the applicable previously licensed perpetual on-premise software licenses will be terminated, along with any associated maintenance services, in accordance with the terms of the applicable Order.

 13.1.
 Independent Contractors.
 Nothing in this Agreement will be construed to imply a joint venture, partnership or principal-agent relationship between CyberArk and Customer, and neither Party will have the right, power or authority to obligate or bind the other in any manner whatsoever.

 13.2.
 Notices.
-All notices and other communications required or permitted under this Agreement will be in writing and will be deemed to have been duly given: (a) when delivered by hand; (b) three (3) days after being sent by Registered or Certified Mail, return receipt requested and postage prepaid; (c) one (1) day after deposit with a nationally recognized overnight delivery or express courier service; or (d) when provided via email, when the sender has received a delivery/read receipt.
+All Notices will be in writing and will be deemed to have been duly given: (a) when delivered by hand; (b) three (3) days after being sent by registered or certified mail, return receipt requested and postage prepaid; (c) one (1) day after deposit with a nationally recognized overnight delivery or express courier service; or (d) when provided via email when the sender has received a delivery/read receipt.
+Notices for CyberArk should be sent to the following addresses: (i) for physical Notices the address specified for CyberArk in section 13.4 “Governing Law and Jurisdiction” and; (ii) for electronic Notices to: [email protected].

 13.3.
 Force Majeure.
-Neither Party will be liable to the other Party for any delay or failure to perform which is due to fire, pandemic, virus, epidemic, travel advisories as to health, security and/or terrorism, flood, lockout, transportation delay, war, acts of God, governmental rule or order, strikes or other labor difficulties, or other causes beyond its reasonable control.
+With the exception of Customer’s payment obligations herein, neither Party will be liable to the other Party for any delay or failure to perform which is due to fire, pandemic, virus, epidemic, travel advisories as to health, security and/or terrorism, flood, lockout, transportation delay, war, acts of God, governmental rule or order, strikes or other labor difficulties, or other causes beyond its reasonable control.
 However, in such event, both Parties will resume performance promptly after the cause of such delay or failure has been removed.

 |CyberArk entity entering into Agreement:||With Principal Office at:||Choice of Law:||Exclusive Jurisdiction:|